riannisaw/Laptop-Market-Dashboard/README.md

 ## Key Insights
--Laptop prices increase most sharply with higher RAM, discrete GPUs (NVIDIA), SSD storage, and premium display features such as IPS panels and touchscreens, highlighting performance and user experience as the primary pricing drivers.
+Laptop prices increase most sharply with higher RAM, discrete GPUs (NVIDIA), SSD storage, and premium display features such as IPS panels and touchscreens, highlighting performance and user experience as the primary pricing drivers.

 ## Tools Used
 - SQL (data preparation & aggregation)